sjomik2000/Calendara/README.md

 appsettings.json and startup files to connect to PostgreSQL.
 Registered database services.
 Created custom datetime conversion for PostgreSQL.
 Updated repository files to connect to the database.
 + 2025.04.21 - Added Microsoft.EntityFramework.InMemory package for testing EF Core functionality.
 Fully tested
 database layer and repository files.
++ 2025.04.22 - Created Web base layer and added CORS configuration in API to connect to the Web layer.
+Created calendar container with previous/next month paddings and buttons to navigate to next/previous months and # years.
+Added current day display and loaded all events from database.